 Prior to working for OEM, her work included military, higher education and state government.
 She served six years in the Oregon Air National Guard as Security Forces, graduated from the University of Oregon with a Bachelor of Science in Journalism and Communication in 2017 and spent time working on public transit grants for ODOT.

 Sonji A. Moore, Strategic Communications and Partnerships Section Manager

 Sonji is a proud Arkansan, who has called Oregon home since 2020.
-Sonji joined the Oregon Office of Emergency Management (OEM) as the Strategic Communications and Partnerships Section Manager and Legislative Coordinator in March 2022.
+Sonji joined the Oregon Office of Emergency Management (OEM) as the Strategic Communications and Partnerships Section Manager and Legislative Director in March 2022.
 In this role Sonji will combine her passion for changing lives, reform of systemic inequity and injustice, and effective and efficient communication with her education and experience.